Sindhu1304/Health_Insurance-Analysis/README.md

 **Tools Used:** Power BI, Excel (Synthetic Data)
 **Domain:** Health Insurance | Claims Analytics

+Problem Statement

+Many health insurance users start but do not complete claim submissions.
+The goal of this project is to simulate product analytics workflows—identifying drop-offs, segmenting user behaviors, and proposing improvements to increase claim completion rates.

 #### 📊 Business Objective:
 To uncover actionable insights from health insurance claims data by analyzing approval rates, patient demographics, and claim trends across specialties, submission methods, and employment segments.